 We weren’t allowed in the sea, but let’s face it, no one wanted to go in the sea.
-Everyone was in shock, everyone wondered was that it, was it going to happen again.
+Everyone was in shock, everyone wondered was that it, would it happen again.
 We watched helicopters fly overhead day after day; searching for survivors, searching for bodies.
-Penang got off very lightly, compared to other areas hit by the tsanami.
+Penang got off very lightly, compared to other areas hit by the tsunami.

 I remember reading the papers, day after day, watching the news feed on the TV, it was such a surreal time.
 To see places we had visited and fallen in love with, destroyed, wondering if the locals we had played Jenga with in the bars (you had to be there – it was fun) were ok; knowing they probably were not.

 If ever there was a guardian angel looking over me, it was on 26th December 2004.
 We could so easily, have been on the beach in Penang, gone back to Patong or revisited Phi Phi.

 I’ve always believed in fate, but sometimes you get a little reminder that life is very fragile, with the flip of a coin I could have been walking down a road in Bali, or sitting on a beach somewhere wonderful, on a different day, at a different time.
 This is my What’s the Story? post for the week.